-Previously she was working for the United Nations.
+Previously she was working writing informative a tolerance essay for the United Nations.
 From January 2015 until October 2017 she served as the United Nations Special Coordinator for Lebanon (UNSCOL).
 Prior to that she served as Under

 Secretary-General and Special Coordinator of the United Nations – Organisation for the Prohibition of Chemical Weapons (UN-OPCW) Joint Mission to eliminate the declared chemical weapons programme of the Syrian Arab Republic between October 2013 and September 2014.
 Until her mission in Syria she was employed as Assistant Secretary-General and Assistant Administrator and Director of the Bureau of External Relations and Advocacy of the United Nations Development Programme.

 David Keen is Professor of Conflict Studies, London School of Economics.
 He has worked extensively on understanding war, including its causes and functions.
 His publications include The Benefits of Famine: A Political Economy of Famine and Relief in Southwest Sudan, 1983-89 (Princeton University Press, 1994; James Currey, 2008), The Economic Functions of Violence in Civil Wars (Oxford University Press/IISS, 1998), Conflict and Collusion in Sierra Leone (James Currey, 2005), Endless War: Hidden Functions of the War on Terror (Pluto, 2006), Complex Emergencies (Polity, 2008) and Useful Enemies: When Waging Wars is More Important than Winning Them (Yale University Press, 2012).
 He was educated at Cambridge University (BA, History), City University (Dip.
 Journalism), LSE (MSc, Economic History) and Oxford University (D.Phil, Sociology).